maximeraafat/maximeraafat.github.io/_pages/thief_master_cooper.md

 ---

 # {{ page.title }}
-When [Sucker Punch](https://www.suckerpunch.com){:target="_blank"} released their first spectacular title **Sly Cooper**, I very quickly became captivated by the soon-becoming franchise.
+When [Sucker Punch](https://www.suckerpunch.com){:target="_blank"} released their spectacular title **Sly Cooper**, I very quickly became captivated by the soon-becoming franchise.
 15 years down the line, I decided to play the charming raccoon's story again and to give it a little attention on my 3D graphics journey.
 {:style="text-align: justify"}

->In 2020, the studio released a new masterpiece for PlayStation, **Ghost of Tsushima**, which I highly encourage playing.
+>In 2020, the studio released a new masterpiece for PlayStation, **Ghost of Tsushima**, which will definitely be worth your time.

 {% assign images = 'ThiefMasterCooper2.jpg' |split: ', ' %}